2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/templates.rst

 Templates
 *********

-In ``flex_extract`` we use the Python package `genshi <https://genshi.edgewall.org/>`_ to create specific files from templates.
-It is the most efficient way to be able to quickly adapt e.g. the job scripts send to the ECMWF batch queue system or the namelist file für the Fortran program without the need to change the program code.
+In ``flex_extract``, the Python package `genshi <https://genshi.edgewall.org/>`_ is used to create specific files from templates.
+It is the most efficient way to be able to quickly adapt, e. g., the job scripts sent to the ECMWF batch queue system, or the namelist file für the Fortran program, without the need to change the program code.

 .. note::
-   Usually it is not recommended to change anything in these files without being able to understand the effects.
+   Do not change anything in these files unless you understand the effects!

-Each template file has its content framework and keeps so-called placeholder variables in the positions where the values needs to be substituted at run time.
+Each template file has its content framework and keeps so-called placeholder variables in the positions where the values need to be substituted at run time.
 These placeholders are marked by a leading ``$`` sign.
-In case of the Kornshell job scripts, where (environment) variables are used the ``$`` sign needs to be doubled to `escape` and keep a single ``$`` sign as it is.
+In case of the Kornshell job scripts, where (environment) variables are used, the ``$`` sign needs to be doubled for `escaping`.

-The following templates are used and can be found in directory ``flex_extract_vX.X/Templates``:
+The following templates are used; they can be found in the directory ``flex_extract_vX.X/Templates``:

 convert.nl
 ----------

-    This is the template for a Fortran namelist file called ``fort.4`` which will be read by ``calc_etadot``.
+    This is the template for a Fortran namelist file called ``fort.4`` read by ``calc_etadot``.
     It contains all the parameters ``calc_etadot`` needs.

     .. code-block:: fortran